-This estate is well under the radar of nearly all visitors to the Napa Valley and perhaps it is purposely kept that way.
-Visits are for serious wine enthusiasts and collectors and are often initiated through word of mouth or referrals (rather then any advertising).
+This estate is well under the radar of nearly all visitors to Napa Valley and perhaps it is purposely kept that way.
+Visits are for serious wine enthusiasts and collectors and are often initiated through word of mouth or referrals (rather than any advertising).
 With such a diversity of properties both domestically and internationally tastings can really be hand curated based on your interests in regions, types of wines or varieties.
-For example one can enjoy a Napa and Sonoma focused Cabernet Sauvignon tasting or simply focus on Pinot Noir.
+For example, one can enjoy a Napa and Sonoma focused Cabernet Sauvignon tasting or focus on Pinot Noir.
 Usually at least one wine from their international brands will be a part of a tasting.

 Mt.
 Brave features wines from the Mt.
 Veeder appellation with vines growing on rugged steep hillsides.
 The name is in tribute to the Wappo Indians who lived in these mountains and later to the pioneering settlers of the region.
 Their vineyard is located on slopes ranging from 1,400 to 1,800 feet in elevation.
 This site was originally purchased in 1841.

 And Captûre and Galerie are brands that incorporate parts of Napa Valley in their wine making program (along with neighboring regions outside of Napa Valley).
 These wines are available in distribution at select restaurants but are primarily sold direct to consumer.